mlysien/integrify-app/README.md

 **Plugin** - provides adapters of integrations with an external e-commerce systems.
 Defines which adapters will be used by ports in the integration processes.

+# Feel free to fork! 🙌

+..and build your own integrations using this tool as a template!
+All important informations you find in  [official documentation](https://mlysien.github.io/integrify/ "Integrify documentation").
+Have fun!

 # License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)